MycroftAI/documentation/docs/skill-development/voight-kampff/test-runner.md

 ## Disabling audio output during testing

+This change also has the benefit of speeding up testing, as the framework doesn't have to wait for Mycroft to stop talking.
+Note, that to have audio output during normal debugging the config change should be reverted.

+### Using `mycroft-config`

+To enable the dummy tts setting and disable audio for tests run the following command:

+`mycroft-config set tts.module "dummy"`

+To reset the tts settings to default run:

+`mycroft-config set tts.module "mimic2"`

+### Editing `mycroft.conf`

 If you don't want audio output whilst the tests are running, the following adjustment can be made to `.mycroft/mycroft.conf`.

 ```json